4 October 20

 It’s easier than ever to get started buying shares, and many of us have recently begun investing beyond KiwiSaver.
-This is happening all over the world: in Australia, the number of new investors has increased more than threefold, and here trading activity rose so much that it crashed the NZX’s computer systems in April.
+This is happening all over the world: in Australia, the number of new investors increased more than threefold, and here trading activity rose so much that it crashed the NZX’s computer systems in April.

-It’s great that we’re investing, since we all learn by doing.
+It can be a good thing that we’re investing, since we all learn by doing.
 We can get a lot out of the investing experience and use it to get ahead for the future.
 It helps that we’re buying assets that can increase in value, instead of the usual stuff that tends to drain our pockets.

 As you get going with shares, it’s useful to have a plan – a bit of strategy for your investing.
 This way the shares you buy will fit what you’re aiming to achieve with your money.

 There are many reasons you might find yourself investing in shares, especially when it’s hard to get much interest back these days from savings accounts.
 We all have our favourite companies, products and brands to get in on.
 And it’s cool to have the flexibility to pick and choose, and not have the funds locked up for the long term like in KiwiSaver.

 Investing platforms such as Sharesies, Hatch, InvestNow or Kernel have lowered the barriers to getting started with investing and buying shares.
 No longer do you need steep amounts of money just to begin.
 These days as little as $5 can get you started.

 Someday you will want the money you are putting into shares back, ideally after it has grown in value.
 Any idea what you will use it for?
 If you can answer that question, it can guide you as you choose shares today.

 For example, let’s say you’re aiming to sell your shares to buy a car in a few years.
 Or to use it for an OE.
 Or further down the line, for a house deposit.
 How much time is there before you need the money?